KordingLab/KordingLab.github.io/README.md

 ```

-### Add posts
+## Add posts

 It's very easy to add post.
 All the posts are located in `_posts` folder.
 It arrangement is based on
 date.
-For posts that we port from Kording lab original website, we put random date right now.
 Each post can be written in markdown format.
-On top of each post, you just have to state 3 main things, `title`, `description` and `categories`. `description` will be shown when you share on social media like Facebook or twitter.
-See the following
+You just have to state headers before writing: `title`, `description` and `categories`. `description` will be shown when you share on social media like Facebook or twitter.
+See the following headers:

 ```
 ---